DS3Lab/multilingual-gaze/README.md

-# multilingual-gaze
+# Eye-Tracking Feature Prediction
 This repo contains the code for the experiments presented in the following paper:
 Nora Hollenstein, Federico Pirovano, Lena Jäger, Ce Zhang & Lisa Beinborn.
 "Multilingual language models predict human reading behavior". _NAACL 2021_.

 ## Folders
-The repository is divided into three folders: `models`, `scripts`, and `params`:
+The repository is divided into three folders:
-* `models` contains the python package of the project;
+* `processing` contains the python package of the project;
 * `params` contains example parameter configurations for training and testing;
 * `scripts` contains the python runnable scripts of the project.

-# Gaze Features Prediction from Text Data
-This folder contains the source code to train and test our model for gaze features prediction from text data.

 ## Running the code
 The runnable scripts are: [combine_datasets.py](combine_datasets.py), [normalize_data.py](normalize_data.py), [train.py](train.py), and [test.py](test.py).